 Readily identifiable status items are important to higher and lower social strata alike

-Logos and proprietary designs make high-end handbags, luggage, wristwatches, and sunglasses instantly recognizable as expensive luxury goods.
+Logos and proprietary designs make high-end handbags, luggage, wrist watches, and sunglasses instantly recognizable as expensive luxury goods.
 For those at the lower end of the socioeconomic scale, ostentatious jewelry and clothing with prominent brand names are the preferred ways of flaunting wealth because they are in-your-face.
 As people at the lower end of socioeconomic scales have less experience with luxury goods, the status items need not be authentic to impress the peer group.
-While high-income people can tell a real Rolex from a fake and real diamonds from cubic zirconia, lower income groups are less likely to be able to do so.
+While high-income people can tell a real Rolex from a fake and a real diamond from cubic zirconia, lower-income groups are less likely to be able to do so.

 The best status symbols are portable, of course